Setting Healthy Boundaries In Relationships and What You Need To Know

 It takes courage to look inside and take responsibility for what you have created.
 To get beyond victim mentality, stop pointing fingers and start taking responsibility for your life.
 If you don’t like something, you have the power to change it.
 No one else is responsible for you unless you are a child.
 And there are plenty of children walking around in adult bodies.
 It’s because we have grown up without getting to know ourselves.

-The solution to that is to start having a deeper, more loving, relationship with yourself.
+The solution: Have a deeper, more loving, relationship with yourself.

 And that’s just the beginning.
 You’re a unique, complex, ever-changing individual.
 Here’s a start on what you can do to get to know yourself better.

 - Know what is right and wrong for you.

 - Understand what you value most and what you are able to compromise on.

 - Be able to spend time with yourself and enjoy your own company.

 - Feel good in the skin your in (beyond body image issues).